 Hevy – Gym Log Workout Tracker.
 This app is new to the scene and is getting much attention!
 It’s another app with a simple and easy-to-understand and use interface that folks love.
 With the app, you can plan your routines, log your weightlifting workouts, and track your exercise progress.
 One feature our readers love is that you can follow a friend’s routine and copy them.
 Like most apps mentioned, it integrates with Apple Health and has an Apple Watch app.
 The free version is enough for most people, but there’s also a pro plan subscription by month ($4,) year ($24), or lifetime ($75.)

 Don’t care about using your Apple Watch?
 Try this iPhone app

 Another app we like but does not offer an Apple Watch app at this time is BodyFit.
 This app is a perfect fit for experienced bodybuilders

 If you’re familiar with the strength training world and want some new, fresh workout ideas, then BodyFit is the app for you.
 This app fully admits to being more advanced, so if you’re a newcomer, consider one of our other options.

 Here you’ll find more advanced routines and even tips and instructions from some of the industry’s leading names (e.g., Jamie Eason and Jim Stoppani).

 BodyFit gives you access to over 60 different training programs with the flexibility to work on building muscle mass, strictly lose fat, or focus on increasing your strength.

-Additionally, BodyFit gives those serious weightlifters nutrition resources which are also foundational when training at that high of a level.
-For these reasons, we think it’s one of the best weightlifting apps for Apple Watch if you’re already well-versed in the strength training world.
+Additionally, BodyFit gives those serious weightlifters nutrition resources which are also foundational when training at that high level.
+For these reasons, we think it’s one of the best weightlifting apps for the Apple Watch if you’re already well-versed in the strength training world.

 - Offers advice from fitness and nutritional experts backed by science